Indoor Air Quality

 The 90-day model will probably do a great job of filtering your indoor breathing air, however, if your home tends to be a bit dustier than average, particulates can clog the filter before the 90-day mark.
 This can put undue stress on your system, which reduces its efficiency and your comfort.

 The bottom line is that there is no silver bullet.
 We suggest erring on the side of moderation.
 Buy a decent filter, and check it every 30 days, even if it’s a 90-day model.
 It’s always handy to keep plenty in stock so you can avoid getting overwhelmed with all the sizes, styles, and prices at your local hardware store as well.
-Better yet, contact the experts at Sanford to help you out!
+Better yet, contact an HVAC contractor from Sanford to help you out!
+We also offer: